tos-kamiya/dvg/README.md

 `--exclude=TEXT, -e TEXT`
 Only paragraphs that do not contain the specified string will be included in the search results.

+`--min-length=CHARS, -l CHARS`
+Paragraphs shorter than this value get their similarity values lowered.
+You can use this to exclude short paragraphs from the search results.
+The default value is 80.

+`--excerpt-length=CHARS, -t CHARS`
+The length of the excerpt displayed in the rightmost column of the search results.
+The default value is 80.

+`--header, -H`
+Add a heading line to the output.

 `--worker=NUM, -j NUM`
 Number of worker processes.
 Option to run in parallel.